Dual metrics on the boundary of strictly polyhedral hyperbolic 3-manifolds: Introduction

 \begin{dfn} A subset $C$ of a complete hyperbolic manifold is called \emph{totally convex} if it is closed and contains every geodesic segment between any two points of $C$. \end{dfn}

 \begin{dfn} A hyperbolic metric $\overline g$ on $N$ is called \emph{convex cocompact} if it is complete and $(N, \overline g)$ contains a compact totally convex subset. \end{dfn}

 We assume that $N$ admits a convex cocompact hyperbolic metric.
 Then $M$ is irreducible and atoroidal.
-We also assume that $M$ is distinct from the solid torus.
+We also assume that $M$ is distinct from the 3-ball and the solid torus.
 Then all its boundary components have genii at least two.
-Thurston's hyperbolization theorem implies that the converse holds: the interior of a compact 3-manifold satifying these conditions admits a convex cocompact hyperbolic metric, see~\cite{Mar2, Mor}.
+Thurston's Hyperbolization Theorem implies that the converse holds: the interior of a compact 3-manifold satifying these conditions admits a convex cocompact hyperbolic metric, see~\cite{Mar2, Mor}.
+We will call such $M$ \emph{admissible}.
 Convex cocompact hyperbolic metrics are generic as they constitute the interior of the moduli space of complete hyperbolic metrics on $N$.